 And with the talent came the ingenuity of the American entrepreneur, where they would risk their and create goods and services and risk building businesses and creating things that people want, need, and desire.

-And but doctors and their innovations that they can cut into our brains and remove tumors and save our lives, or you know, if you're gonna be paralyzed, they can they can prevent something from horrible from happening and they can fix our bones and you know cure some of the cancers again and again.
+Or, you know, if you're going to be paralyzed, they can prevent something from horrible from happening and they can fix our bones and cure some of the cancers again and again.

-And they're even saying if you even if every billionaire they say company came together willing to pour all their resources and disposal into this investment, the aggravate aggregate value of the investments they could make would be not sufficient.
+And they're even saying, even if every billionaire they say company came together willing to pour all their resources and disposal into this investment, the aggregate value of the investments they could make would be not sufficient.

-So the reason we have now we've created a system where every American can strive to buy a house, can create whatever talents they have within them, goods and services the people want, need, and desire.
+So the reason we have now, we've created a system where every American can strive to buy a house, can create whatever talents they have within them, goods and services that people want, need, and desire.

-Not the idea that you get everything guaranteed, health care, school, education, uh your housing, everything guaranteed in this deal.
+Not the idea that you get everything guaranteed, healthcare, school, education, your housing, everything guaranteed in this deal.

-And then no airplanes, and soon no cars unless you drive there.
+And soon no cars unless you drive there.

-And it is not what is created wealth.
+And it is not what has created wealth.

-In America, when I was really poor, I mean, 200 bucks in my bank in my bank account for a longer time in my adult life than I care to admit.
+In America, when I was really poor, I mean, 200 bucks in my bank account for a longer time in my adult life than I care to admit, I didn't have money for any extras.

 That's what all of us do.